Your vehicle battery can die for several reasons, like low temperature.

 The colors help you to know where to attach the cables.
 In an electrical system, electric current flows from a negative terminal to a positive terminal through some wires to power something.

 In this case, they will power the car’s starter.

 Thus, you must connect the correct terminals to make your jumper cable work properly.

 Always connect the red cable with the positive terminal and the black cable with the negative terminal.

 Remember not to touch the jumper cable to anything except the target.

 Battery jumper cables

 Booster cable assembly considerations

-When you choose a booster cable to work with your car, you should consider the following features.
+When choosing a booster cable to work with your car, consider the following features.